The Danish Science Festival

 In 2018, the Møntergården Museum in Odense joined forces with the Danish University Extension (Folkeuniversitetet) and launched a new concept called “Knowledge and Coffee,” where the public is invited to enjoy a cup of coffee while listening to lectures on different topics held by the museum’s historians, archeologists and conservators.
-Last year, Kirstine Haase, Ph.D. student at the DNRF’s UrbNet, Aarhus University, and archaeologist at the Odense City Museum, together with Jannie Amsgaard Ebsen, a conservator at the Odense City Museum, gave a lecture on animals from medieval towns.
+Among other, Kirstine Haase, Ph.D. student at the DNRF’s UrbNet, Aarhus University, and archaeologist at the Odense City Museum, together with Jannie Amsgaard Ebsen, a conservator at the Odense City Museum, gave a lecture on animals from medieval towns.

 Wine & Science

 Wine & Science (Vin & Videnskab) was established in 2010 by the Natural History Museum of Denmark, where scientific lectures given by some of the world’s most prominent researchers are combined with a glass of wine.
 In 2019, Professor Dorthe Berntsen, who is head of center at the DNRF’s CON AMORE, Aarhus University, held a lecture on the brain and how we reminisce and understand ourselves.